Overview dashboard

 Note

-The Total revenue metric includes the taxes, shipping costs, and discounts, whereas the Net revenue metric excludes the taxes and shipping costs.
+Gross revenue includes the taxes, shipping costs, and discounts, whereas net revenue excludes the taxes and shipping costs.

 Total transactions chart